hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Default path: `artifacts/<agent>/status.json` or `status_<step>.json`

 Path Convention: All file paths included within a status JSON file (e.g., in the `outputs` array) must be relative to the WORKSPACE directory.

+Orchestrator interaction: The orchestrator does not consume or act on status JSON files.
+They are for observability and external tooling only; control flow derives solely from the workflow YAML and `state.json`.

 ## Debugging and Observability